Implement App Intents for Siri, Shortcuts, Spotlight, widgets, Control Center, and Apple Intelligence on iOS. Covers AppIntent actions, AppEntity and…

 AppShortcutsProvider phrases include \(.applicationName); parameterSummary defined

-Control Center intents conform to ControlConfigurationIntent; widget intents to WidgetConfigurationIntent
+Control Center intents conform to ControlConfigurationIntent; widget intents to WidgetConfigurationIntent; no-default control parameters are optional

 perform() uses async/await (no blocking); runs in expected isolation context; intent types are Sendable